actinia-org/actinia-introduction/docs/index.md

 ## Required software for this tutorial

-We will use a browser plugin to try out some REST commands.
+We will use a command line tool or browser plugin to try out some REST commands.
 Then we'll also use GRASS GIS and a special command to control actinia from remote.
 This requires some software to be installed:

 * REST client (command line tool or browser plugin):
     * [cURL](https://curl.haxx.se/docs/manpage.html), to be used on command line